akhil27051999/Interview-Question-Bank/linux and shell scripting/shell-scripts-practice.md

 ## process monitoring script

-1. check whether a process is running or not on the system/ server
+**1. check whether a process is running or not on the system/ server**

-2. check is the package of that process is installed or not
+**2. check is the package of that process is installed or not**

   **use:**
   - `pgrep` : to check whetehr process is running or not, used to look through currently running processes and list their process IDs (PIDs) that match a specified pattern or other criteria